 In southern Siberia, the Scythians were also lighting up (quite literally).
 Warriors, archers, hunters, and horsemen would create a tent with marijuana and hot stones, letting themselves inhale insane amounts of ganja.

 In the Middle East, the cannabis plant was also doing its rounds back in the day.
 The Avesta, a sacred Zoroastrian text that pre-dates the birth of Islam refers to it as a “good narcotic”.
 High five, author of the Avesta.
 Special credit also to the Jewish Talmud, which refers to cannabis as having euphoric properties.

-We’d need many more examples to cover the entirety of the importance of cannabis in spirituality across history, but this covers some of the best points.
+We’d need many more examples to cover the importance of cannabis in spirituality across history, but this covers some of the best points.
 Now, let’s get into the relevance of spirituality and cannabis today.

 While THC is usually the compound we think of when we talk about spirituality because of its psychoactive properties, the truth is you don’t need to get high to get the most out of the cannabis plant and its spiritual benefits.

 CBD, the second most well-known compound in cannabis, can do wonders for spiritual health and growth.